AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 Additionally, should you want to refine the mesh spacing of the trajectory after a solution, it is not necessary to create an entirely new :code:`phase`.
-Instead you can use the :code:`.refineTraj` methods as shown below.
+Instead, you can use the :code:`.refineTraj` methods as shown below.
 The simplest form of refinement can be accomplished using the :code:`.refineTrajManual` methods.
 In general these work exactly, the same as the :code:`.setTraj` methods except they use the currently loaded trajectory to interpolate the new mesh.
 The second option is the :code:`.refineTrajEqual` method, which will attempt to refine the trajectory such the estimated error across all segments is equal.
 For now, users should prefer manual mesh refinement, as our automatic refinement method could use some serious improvement.